forem/forem/README.md

 [View Full Installation Documentation](https://docs.dev.to/installation/)

 ### Docker Installation (BETA)

-Our docker implementation is incomplete and way not work smoothly with MacOS
+Our docker implementation is incomplete and may not work smoothly.
+Please kindly report any issues and any contribution is welcomed!

 1. Install `docker` and `docker-compose`
-2. `git clone git@github.com:thepracticaldev/dev.to.git`
+1. `git clone git@github.com:thepracticaldev/dev.to.git`
-3. Set environment variables above as described in the "Basic Installation"
+1. Set environment variables above as described in the "Basic Installation"
-4. run `make`
+1. run `docker-compose build`
+1. run `docker-compose run web rails db:setup`
-5. run `docker-compose up`
+1. run `docker-compose up`
-6. That's it!
-Navigate to `localhost:8080`
+1. That's it!
+Navigate to `localhost:3000`

 #### Starting the application